sayedimac/mslearn-github-copilot-dev/Instructions/Labs/m03-ghcopilot-develop-code-features.md

 Use the following steps to complete this section of the exercise:

-1. Ensure that you have the AccelerateDevGitHubCopilot solution open in Visual Studio Code.
+1. Ensure that you have the AccelerateDevGHCopilot solution open in Visual Studio Code.

 1. Select the Source Control view and ensure that the local repository is synchronized with the remote repository (Pull or Sync).